athackst/jekyll-collection-pages/demo/_articles/jekyll-collection-pages-comparison.md

 When it comes to organizing content in Jekyll, several plugins offer solutions for handling tags and categories.
 In this article, we'll compare three popular options: `jekyll-collection-pages`, `jekyll-tagging`, and `jekyll-category-pages`.
 We'll explore their features, use cases, and help you decide which might be the best fit for your project.

-## Jekyll Collection Pages
+## jekyll-collection-pages

-Jekyll Collection Pages is a versatile plugin that generates pages for tags or categories across multiple collections.
+`jekyll-collection-pages` is a versatile plugin that generates pages for tags or categories across multiple collections.

 ### Key Features:
 - Works with any Jekyll collection, not just posts